AliyanChanegaon/Event-management-system/README.md

 The source code of the application is available on [GitHub](https://github.com/AliyanChanegaon/Event-management-system).

 Feel free to explore the codebase, contribute, and use this Event Management System as a foundation for your projects!
-If you have any questions or issues, please open a new [GitHub issue](https://github.com/yourusername/event-management-system/issues).
-Happy coding!
+If you have any questions or issues, please open a new [GitHub issue](https://github.com/AliyanChanegaon/Event-management-system/issues).